FAQs for Prospective ECMH Students

-The ECMH Graduate Certificate will only be offered fully online as a two semester, 12 credit program beginning in Fall 2022.
+The ECMH Graduate Certificate is offered fully online as a two semester, 12 credit program.

 What is the estimated cost of the ECMH certificate?

-Distance Education tuition and fee rates can be found here.
+Please visit the Niner Central Distance Education Tuition and Fee site to view rates.
 Distance Education tuition rates vary based on residency.
 Residency for tuition purposes is decided by the North Carolina Residency Determination Service (RDS).